 "The pair create indie folk with a bit of bounce, but don’t let the feel-good attitude in the music distract you from the seriously dexterous guitar work."

 "The duo’s rock roots are evident in their high-energy performances and especially in the guitar work of Green . . . [but] their music taps into contemporary folk and pop too, showcasing tight vocal harmonies as much as instrumental interplay."

 – Acoustic Guitar Magazine

-"True showmanship... they consistently deliver an amazing performance"
+"True showmanship . . .
+They consistently deliver an amazing live performance."

 – CD Blender